CuriousBias/notes/other_notes/environment/git_use.md

 # Git
-Some notes for working with git

 ## Structure and definitions
-- Git structure: Repo is repository
-- Working directory < Staging area < Local Repo (Head) < Remote Repo (Master)
+- Working directory < Staging area < Local Repo (HEAD) < Remote Repo (master)

-- staged: files with changes are marked to be committed to local repo
-- modified: files with changes are not yet stored in local repo
-- committed: changes are stored in local repo
+### Best practices
+- Think of adding code in commits.
+    - Bundle all changes to related code into one commit.
+Do not modify different functionality across many commits.
+- Working across multiple branches.
+Share code by cherry picking.

-## Git commands
+### General commands
 - To check status ```% git status```
+- To see current branch ```% git branch```

+## Levels
+1. Modified: files with changes are not yet stored in local repo
+2. Staged: files with changes are marked to be committed to local repo
+3. Committed: changes are stored in local repo
+4. Pushed: changes are store on remote repo

+### Modify
+- Just make usual edits to your local directory.
+- Add files ```% touch file_name.txt```
+- Remove files ``` % rm file_name.txt```
+- Remove directories ```% rm -r <specific/directory>```
+- Changes to existing files: make edits and **save** them!

 ### Stage
 - To add file from local directory to staging area ```% git add <specific/file/path>```